 The chin straps on all WWII infantry helmets were sewn on to the loops described above.
 Initially they were dyed olive drab number three which was technically a greenish khaki, but in practice was produced in varying shades from khaki to greenish khaki.

-In 1943, a decision was made to phase out olive drab number three in favor of olive drab number seven, or dark olive drab.
+In 1943, a decision was made to phase out olive drab no. 3 in favor of olive drab no. 7 or dark olive drab.
 By the end of 1944, the new color change was implemented.
 This change was not completed over night by all manufacturers as the old number three material was normally used until exhausted.